Telling Stories for Common Sense Zero-Shot Action Recognition: Results

 Generalized ZS action recognition is less explored in comparison to the ZS setting.
 Nonetheless, we choose models such as Bi-Dir GAN, GGM, WGAN, OD and CLASTER as recent state-of-the-art methods evaluating on this setting.
 We train an out-of-distribution detector (OOD) following OD~\cite{OD} and two separate classifiers for the seen and unseen classes along with the OOD network.

 Table~\ref{tab:gzsl} shows the results, with the harmonic mean of the seen and unseen class accuracies.
 Similar to the zero-shot case, we use both I3D and CLIP-based~\cite{x-florence} backbones and list these results as SDR+I3D and SDR+CLIP respectively.
-We follow the earlier approach of using different semantic embeddings to show the performance gain that using \method gives us.
+We follow the earlier approach of using different semantic embeddings to show the performance gain that using SDR gives us.
+We provide a detailed seen and unseen class accuracy comparison in the supplementary material.